floss1138/dbDotCad/README.md

 On Unbuntu desktop or server (ideally a clean install - running in a VM) ...

-1. Download the build script ddc_builder.pl
+1. Download the build script ddc_builderv#.pl
 2. Edit the scrip header (or accept the defaults)
-The scripts creates a new named user (currently only one) held in the variable:
+The scripts creates the new user 'alice' (currently only one) held in the variable:
 `$user`
 A password protected user account and SAMBA share is created.
 The passwords are prompted for when the script runs.
+User & SAMBA passwords can be identical.
 3. Define the latest appropriate mongodb version as a link or accept the default in the header variable:
 `$mongodb_latest`